-Mr. Thody was the President and CEO of UEX Corporation from September 2009 until his retirement in January of 2014, at which time he transitioned to a consulting role with UEX and remains a director of UEX.
-Mr. Thody served as Chair of the Board of UEX from June 2007 until June 2010.
-Mr. Thody is non-independent due to the consulting agreement he had with the Company until December 31, 2015.
-It is expected that Mr. Thody will once again be an independent Director after January 1, 2018, presuming there are no other events or circumstances that could be deemed to affect his independent decision making as a Director.
+Mr. Thody was the President and CEO of UEX Corporation from September 2009 until his retirement in January of 2014, at which time he transitioned to a consulting role while remaining a director of UEX.
+Mr. Thody served as Chair of the Board of UEX from June 2007 until June 2010 and is its current Board Chair.

 Mr. Thody was a partner of NTA, Chartered Accountants of Vancouver, BC from 1979 until his retirement from public practice in 2007.
 His practice focused on audits of reporting companies, participation in the initial public offering process, corporate mergers and acquisitions as well as domestic and international tax matters.
 He was a director of Pioneer Metals Corporation at the time of the adoption of the Plan of Arrangement which created UEX Corporation and has been a director of UEX since its inception.
 Mr. Thody is a past director, executive member and chair of the Finance Committee for the Lions Gate Hospital Foundation and has been a member of the Chartered Professional Accountants of British Columbia (or predecessor entity) since 1976.
 He holds a Bachelor of Commerce degree (Marketing) from the University of British Columbia (1973).
-He is currently Chairman and Chair of the Audit Committee of two publicly listed companies and is Chair of the Audit Committee of a third publicly listed company.
+He is currently Chairman and Chair of the Audit Committee of another publicly listed company and is Chair of the Audit Committees of two other publicly listed companies.